Hawaii officials urge families of people missing after deadly fires to give DNA samples

 Hawaii officials have expressed concern that by releasing a list of the missing, they would also be identifying some people who have died.
 In an email Tuesday, the State Joint Information Center called it "a standard held by all law enforcement and first responders here in Hawaii, out of compassion and courtesy for the families, to withhold the names until the families can be contacted."

-As of Monday, there were 115 people confirmed dead, according to Maui police.
+There have been 115 confirmed dead, according to Maui police.
 All single-story, residential properties in the disaster area had been searched, and teams were transitioning to searching multi-story residential and commercial properties, Maui County officials said in an update late Monday.

-There are widely varying accounts of the tally of the missing.
-Hawaii Gov. Josh Green said Sunday that more than 1,000 remained unaccounted for.
-Maui Mayor Richard Bissen said in a pre-recorded video on Instagram that the number was 850.
-And during President Joe Biden's tour of the devastation on Monday, White House homeland security adviser Liz Sherwood-Randall put it between 500 and 800.

-An unofficial, crowd-sourced spreadsheet of missing people posted online listed nearly 700 names as of Tuesday.
+Police Chief John Pelletier said Tuesday that his team faces difficulties in coming up with a solid list of the missing.
+In some cases people only provided partial names, and in other cases names might be duplicated.
+There was "no secrecy, no hiding things," he added.

+"We want to get a verified list.
+The 1,100 names right now, we know that there's a margin of that that some of them have first names only and there's no contact number back.
+So there was a, 'John's missing,' and when we try to call back who said that, no one is answering," he said.
+"And so we're trying to scrub this to make it as accurate as we can."

+Pelletier urged people to provide DNA and file a police report with as much information as possible if they have relatives unaccounted for.

+"If you feel you've got a family member that's unaccounted for, give the DNA," he said.
+"Do the report.
+Let's figure this out.
+A name with no callback doesn't help anybody."

-Roseanna Samartano of Lahaina said she didn't know anyone was looking for her until an FBI agent phoned her a few days ago to say she was on a missing persons list.
+One whose name was on the list was Roseanna Samartano, a resident of Lahaina, who didn't know anyone was looking for her until an FBI agent phoned her a few days ago.

 "I was shocked.
 Why is the FBI calling me?" the 77-year-old retiree said.
 "But then he came out with it right away, and then I kind of calmed down."

-The Honolulu Star-Advertiser reported Tuesday that the Maui Police Department has instructed the medical examiner in Honolulu -- where some burn patients were taken for treatment -- not to release the names of anyone who dies from injuries sustained in Lahaina fire.
-The request came after one severely burned patient died and the man's name appeared in media reports after notification of his next of kin.

-"I don't know why they aren't releasing the names," Honolulu Department of the Medical Examiner Supervising Investigator Theresa Reynolds told the newspaper.

-Clifford Abihai said he feels like he's getting the run-around from authorities.
-He came to Maui from California after getting nowhere finding answers about his grandmother, Louise Abihai, 98, by phone.
+Clifford Abihai came to Maui from California after getting nowhere finding answers about his grandmother, Louise Abihai, 98, by phone.
 He has been just as frustrated on the ground in Maui.

 "I just want confirmation," he said last week.
 "Not knowing what happened, not knowing if she escaped, not knowing if she's not there.
 That's the hard thing."

 Confirming whether those who are unaccounted for are deceased can be difficult.
-Fire experts say it's possible some bodies were cremated in the Lahaina fire, potentially leaving no bones left to identify through DNA tests.
+Fire experts say it's possible some bodies were cremated by the intense heat, potentially leaving no bones left to identify through DNA tests.
+Three-quarters of the remains tested for DNA so far have yielded usable results, French said.

-"Those are easy when destruction is modest," said Vyto Babrauskas, president of fire safety research consulting firm Fire Science and Technology Inc. "If you go to the extreme of things -- if turned to ash -- you're not going to be able to identify anything."

-Honea, the Butte County sheriff, said it took weeks to complete the search for remains in Paradise, and his detectives worked 16-hour days to narrow the list of the missing.
-Today there is only one person who still remains unaccounted for, and Honea said he has reason to believe that person was not in town the day of the fire.

 Joseph Giaccone's family initially was desperate for any physical trace of the 43-year-old finance executive, who worked in the World Trade Center's North Tower, brother James Giaccone recalled.
 But over time, he started focusing instead on memories of the flourishing man his brother was.

-Rush reported from Portland, Oregon, and Kelleher reported from Honolulu.
+Johnson reported from Seattle, and Kelleher reported from Honolulu.
 Associated Press writers Jennifer Peltz in New York, Janie Har in San Francisco and Becky Bohrer in Juneau, Alaska, contributed.

 MORE Climate News